algosup/2024-2025-project-3-quickest-path-team-8/documents/technical_specifications/technical_specifications.md

 ### Scalability

-- The system must handle at least **100 concurrent requests** without performance degradation.
 - If the dataset grows (e.g., expanding from the United States to global coverage), the performance will need to degrade gracefully, to maintain usability under the increased load.

 ### Resource Efficiency